microsoft/multi-agent-marketplace/docs/getting-started/usage/cli.md

 `--db-type` _(optional)_

 &nbsp;&nbsp;&nbsp;&nbsp;Type of database: `sqlite` or `postgres` (default: `postgres`).
 For postgres, the experiment name is the name of a schema in the database.
-For sqllite, it is the path to a database file.
+For sqlite, it is the path to a database file.

 `--no-save-json` _(optional)_